 - Sapporo Snow Festival: If you visit Hokkaido during winter, you won’t want to miss the opportunity to enjoy one of Japan’s most famous events.
 It takes place for a week in February, and you’ll be able to see true works of art made of snow.

 - Sapporo TV Tower: especially beautiful when illuminated at night.
 With a height of 150 meters and an observation deck at 90 meters, it’s worth going up to see Sapporo from above.
+You can book your ticket here.

 - Oodori Park: park that separates the northern and southern parts of Sapporo.
 Ideal for strolling and enjoying the vegetation.
 It is located next to the Sapporo TV Tower.